-Tilapia fish tacos can be extremely fast to prepare, but there are a few steps you can take that will make cooking them even easier.
+Tilapia fish tacos can be extremely fast to prepare, but a few steps you can take will make cooking them even easier.

 You’ll notice that a tilapia fish fillet has a thicker part and a skinnier part.
 This can lead to uneven cooking.